Functional Classes | Types and Prognosis | Outcomes With Different Treatments | Get Support

 Pulmonary hypertension (PH) is caused by high blood pressure in the arteries (known as pulmonary artery pressure) that are responsible for carrying blood from the right side of the heart to the lungs.

 The life expectancy of an individual with PH depends on several factors, including the class of PH, the type of PH, and any underlying conditions.
-Prognosis with the disease has improved greatly over the years thanks to better medications and treatments.
+The disease prognosis has improved greatly over the years thanks to better medications and treatments.

 Currently, there is no one cure for PH.
 This disease is caused by many factors and can worsen over time at different rates for different people.
 Left untreated, PH can cause permanent damage to the heart and lungs and can become life-threatening.